-Will Durant’s classic Story of Civilization gives insight into the differences between urban and rural cultures.
+Will Durant’s classic history series gives insight into the differences between urban and rural cultures.

 The North American Indians were described by Captain Carver as… “extremely liberal to each other, and supply[ing] the deficiencies of their friends with any superfluity of their own.”
 “What is extremely surprising,” reports a missionary, “is to see them treat one another with a gentleness and consideration which one does not find among common people in the most civilized nations.
 This, doubtless, arises from the fact that the words ‘mine’ and ‘thine,’ which St. Chrysostom says extinguish in our hearts the fire of charity and kindle that of greed, are unknown to these savages.”
 “I have seen them,” says another observer, “divide game among themselves when they sometimes had many shares to make; and cannot recollect a single instance of their falling into a dispute or finding fault with the distribution as being unequal or otherwise objectionable.
 They would rather lie down themselves on an empty stomach than have it laid to their charge that they neglected to satisfy the needy. . . .
 They look upon themselves as but one great family.”
 (Retrieved from Chapter II, Section III, Economic Organization)

 Traces of Genesis, proof that knowledge of the true God indeed was known to the whole world, can be found in “…this quote from Weatenatenamy, Young Chief of the Cayuse nation, which seems to encapsulate this feeling which is at the heart of Native American spirituality: